middyjs/middy/packages/http-header-normalizer/README.md

 ## Options

- - `normalizeHeaderKey` (function) (optional): a function that accepts an header name as a parameter and returns its canonical representation.
+ - `normalizeHeaderKey` (function): a function that accepts an header name as a parameter and returns its canonical representation.
- - `canonical` (bool) (optional): if true, modifies the headers to canonical format, otherwise the headers are normalized to lowercase (default `false`)
+ - `canonical` (boolean) (default `false`): if true, modifies the headers to canonical format, otherwise the headers are normalized to lowercase

 ## Sample usage